peterrosberg/advent-of-code/README.md

-# advent of code 2022
+# Advent of code

-My repo for Advent of code 2022
+My repo for Advent of code 2022-2023.

+All solutions in Kotlin FTW